w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 :::: {.columns}
 ::: {.column width=60%}

-Meta-data is organized into domains
+Metadata is organized into domains.

 A **domain** is a group of entities sharing knowledge, goals, methods of operation, and communication